Curiosity-Critic: Cumulative Prediction Error Improvement as a Tractable Intrinsic Reward for World Model Training: Conclusions

 \section{Conclusions}

-We introduced Curiosity-Critic, a curiosity framework grounded in cumulative prediction error improvement that addresses the core failure mode of prior approaches: attraction to irreducibly stochastic transitions and slow world model convergence.
-The key idea is to subtract a learned critic -- an estimate of the asymptotic error baseline -- from the raw world model error, yielding a reward discriminative between learnable and unlearnable states.
-Experiments confirm that Curiosity-Critic outperforms prior prediction-error, RND, and count-based baselines, with the neural critic approaching oracle performance despite no privileged knowledge of the noise floor.
+We introduced Curiosity-Critic, a curiosity framework grounded in the world model's cumulative prediction error improvement.
+Our central claim is that this cumulative objective -- crediting each visited transition with the error reduction its update produces across the entire history, not just the current step -- is the right signal for training a world model, and that it collapses into a tractable per-step surrogate: the current error minus a learned asymptotic error baseline.
+Optimizing it targets exactly what model-based RL needs -- a more accurate world model, in fewer steps -- which our experiments on a stochastic 2D grid world confirm: Curiosity-Critic converges faster and to lower final error than prediction-error, RND, and count-based baselines, approaching oracle performance with no privileged knowledge of the noise floor.
+Cleanly separating reducible (epistemic) from irreducible (aleatoric) error, and so resolving the noisy-TV failure, follows as a consequence of this objective.

-\textbf{Limitations and Future Work.} Current experiments are on a controlled grid world; behaviour in high-dimensional continuous settings is not yet characterized empirically.
-A next step is evaluating Curiosity-Critic in large-scale environments such as Atari \cite{ale} and VizDoom \cite{vizdoom}.
-Natural extensions also include instantiating $e(\cdot)$ in learned feature spaces \cite{pathak1_icm}.
+\textbf{Limitations and Future Work.} Current experiments are on a controlled grid world; behaviour in high-dimensional settings is not yet characterized empirically.
+A next step is evaluating Curiosity-Critic in large-scale environments such as MuJoCo \cite{todorov2012mujoco}, Atari \cite{ale}, and VizDoom \cite{vizdoom}.
+Finally, \emph{how} best to estimate the asymptotic error baseline remains open: richer critic inputs (e.g., the current world-model error) or a world-model--critic shared backbone may yield more accurate baseline estimates.